Have you ever invoiced someone on a Post-It note or a sheet of binder paper?

 2. Consignment Reports for Gallery Representation

 Consider a consignment report an essential part of working with a gallery.
 It ensures the gallery has the exact information on hand about your artwork.
 They’ll know its price, dimensions, any notes you want to include, its consignment ID, and the date it was consigned.
 Your gallery will also have your contact information - and you’ll have theirs - so they can easily get in touch with you about your piece.
-Hopefully it’s to tell you it’s sold!
+Hopefully, it’s to tell you it’s sold!

-Example of an Artwork Archive consignment report.
+Example of an Artwork Archive inventory report.

 3. Gallery Labels for a Polished Presence